scottfrederick/spring-music/README.md

 #### Database drivers

-Database drivers for MySQL, Postgres, MongoDB, and Redis are included in the project.
+Database drivers for MySQL, Postgres, Microsoft SQL, MongoDB, and Redis are included in the project.
 To connect to an Oracle database, you will need to download the appropriate driver (e.g. from http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html?ssSourceSiteId=otnjp), add the driver .jar file to the `src/main/webapp/WEB-INF/lib` directory in the project, and re-build the application .war file using `./gradlew assemble`.